oe/download-git-userscript/README.md

 If you have any issues with this script, please create an issue on [Github](https://github.com/oe/download-git-userscript/issues)

-It's a useful user script for Github users:
+## Features
-1. allow you to donwload a sub-folder of a repo online without cloning the whole repository to your machine
+* **download github source code online**: allow you to download whole repo,  a sub-folder of a repo  or a single file online without `git clone` locally
-2. allow you to copy source code in repo's single file view
+* **copy source code content by one click**: allow you to copy source code in repo's single file view

-All its features are seamless integrated with Github, and works great with [octotree](https://github.com/ovity/octotree).
+* **seamless integration**: seamless integrated with Github, and works great with [octotree](https://github.com/ovity/octotree).

 ![Download Github screenshot](./screenshot.png)